conma293/CRTP/BuildLab.md

 - Make sure you add an SPN as shown in the guide
 - Make sure your (web)server has an active SPN
 - Set delegation for your webserver to test Un/Constrained delegation
+  - When setting constrained delegation ensure to set 'any protocol' for delegation - NOT 'just kerberos'